Best For

 Sinkage Test

-The Puffy Royal Hybrid has a moderate level of sinkage.
-In our tests, we measured a pressure point sinkage depth of 2.19”.
-This is 0.01” more sinkage than the average of 2.18” (based on all of our tests to date).
+The Puffy Royal has a deep level of sinkage.
+During our tests, we measured a pressure point sinkage depth of 2.38”.

 Sinkage Depth